sebmandal/sebmandal/README.md

 🙋🏻‍♂️ Hey there, welcome to my GitHub page!
 ========================================

-My name is Sebastian Mandal, I'm a 16-year-old passionate and self-taught full-stack web developer from Norway.
+My name is Sebastian Mandal, I'm a passionate and self-taught full-stack developer from Norway.
 I love education, seeing progression in the internet and web-solutions, and I'm very passionate about logic, programming, mathematics, etc.

 I'm currently studying [IT and media production at Akademiet Drammen](https://www.akademiet.no/vgs/utdanningsprogram/informasjonsteknologi-og-medieproduksjon/).